DHSS Assignment Guides

 Denise created her exhibit, and her fancy “carousels,” with Scalar, an online exhibit tool.
 York University Libraries has provided support for using Scalar if you are also interested in this technology.
 Omeka is also a popular online archive and exhibit software, and York University Libraries have also hosted a number of digital exhibits using the Omeka platform.

-However, an exhibit doesn’t have to have a lot of bells and whistles to tell an intriguing story; the Archives of Ontario’s online exhibit “Dear Sadie: Love, lives, and remembrance” is a good example of this.
+However, an exhibit does not have to have a lot of bells and whistles to tell an intriguing story; the Archives of Ontario’s online exhibit “Dear Sadie: Love, lives, and remembrance” is a good example of this.
 An digital exhibit is essentially a visual essay based on primary sources and thus only needs a platform to demonstrate its research question, thesis, and a breakdown of its argument into different areas supported by evidence.
-So, your students can use a standard web-hosting site such as WordPress , Blogger, or Google Sites to post their exhibit, but they can also use non-online options such as Powerpoint or even Word to demonstrate their argument and the positioning of their materials.
+So, your students can use a standard web-hosting site such as WordPress , Blogger, or Google Sites to post their exhibit, but they can also use non-online options such as Powerpoint or even Word to demonstrate their argument and the positioning of materials.

 In our project, to keep the focus on developing an exhibit that is organized like an essay with a thesis, or “so what,” we developed an exhibit outline form to guide students’ work.
 You’ll notice that this exhibit outline is very similar to an essay outline, and this was not an accident.
 For a DHSS assignment, especially for faculty and students new to DHSS, mimicking a familiar essay structure helps with adapting and developing the new DHSS elements into their final assignment.
 This outline was designed to keep students focused on the relationship between their question/topic, the breakdown of their exhibit pages, the evidence they will use to support their thesis, and their imagined audience for the exhibit.
 Having this outline meant our conversation about exhibits constantly refined and defined the elements of students’ argument and how they were curated in the online space.